 I had a client come in last week who owed taxes for 2010 through 2015 for a total amount of $110,000, he had not paid any estimates for 2017 and he had not paid nor filed his 2016 tax return.

 He had already paid $6000 to one of these TV tax resolution places that have not accomplished anything and was offered to have a local law firm represent him and twice that amount.

-First, you need to understand that since I work for the national office with the IRS and been a board certified tax attorney for over 40 years, these people on TV do not tell the taxpayer about some basic information.
-First, there are two questions that every IRS revenue officer will ask a taxpayer, first question are you current on all your filing? second question are you current on your estimated tax payments?
-If the answer to either of these questions are no, the IRS cannot, according to their manual, accept an offer in compromise or an installment plan.
+First, you need to understand that since I work for the national office with the IRS and been a board-certified tax attorney for over 40 years, these people on TV do not tell the taxpayer about some basic information.
+First, there are two questions that every IRS revenue officer will ask a taxpayer, the first question are you current on all your filing?
+The second question are you current on your estimated tax payments?
+If the answer to either of these questions is no, the IRS cannot, according to their manual, accept an offer in compromise or an installment plan.

-In summary there is nothing on TV advertising lawyer can do or TV advertising nonlawyer firm can do for a taxpayer if they are current on their current filing or not current on their current estimates.
+In summary, there is nothing on TV advertising lawyers can do or TV advertising nonlawyer firms can do for a taxpayer if they are current on their current filing or not current on their current estimates.

 Ted is an Attorney & Counselor at Law, and Board Certified Tax Law Specialist.
 His primary areas of practice are Tax Law & Estate Planning and is located in Lafayette, LA